 Use your judgment.
 Meeting sizes will depend on society size, levels of interest, frequency, whether you have sub-groups, your meeting room size, scheduling practicalities, whether someone is presenting or you are having group discussions or providing individual or small-group assistance.
 Split very large groups into sub-groups based on experience levels, as mentioned above, so no-one is turned away.

 You might prefer to hold a pre-booked and tightly-structured meeting, or if your group is smaller and more casual and you’d like to encourage inquisitive newcomers from the community to call in (ie. potential new members), you might consider a more casual drop-in format.
-We have had at least one newcomer attend each of our casual sessions so far, so it is a good way to attract new members, especially for smaller societies.
-Online meeting of group members via GoToMeeting is another format that is very practical, particularly in-between scheduled face-to-face meetings.
+I find our casual drop-in clinics are a good way to attract new members from the public.
+Online meetings of group members via GoToMeeting or Skype is another format that is very practical, particularly in-between scheduled face-to-face meetings.

 Prepare an agenda for structured meetings that include presentations, and project it onto your wall/screen or hand around a printed copy at the beginning of the meeting so attendees know what to expect.
 The agenda may be as brief as a welcome to all and a list of any presentations or special topics, time for group discussion and individual assistance, and finish time.
 Casual sessions shouldn’t necessitate an agenda, as flexibility is essential when you don’t know who might attend and the session is mostly discussion-based, either for individuals or small groups.
 Allow plenty of time for discussion, questions & answers, success stories and suggested topics for the next meeting.